-Trial for shooting at Spokane-area high school moved to October 2020
+Trial for shootings at Freeman High moved to October 2020

-SPOKANE — The murder trial for a youth charged with killing one classmate and wounding three others at a high school outside Spokane has been pushed back to Oct.
+SPOKANE, Wash.
+(AP) — The murder trial for a youth charged with killing one classmate and wounding three others at a high school in Washington state has been pushed back to Oct.
 5, 2020.

 Spokane County Superior Court Judge Michael Price on Friday agreed to delay the trial to allow new defense attorneys for 17-year-old Caleb Sharpe to get up to speed.
 Trial had been scheduled for next month before Sharpe’s private attorney bowed out when the family could no longer afford his services.